 Are events family friendly?

-Most of our events are family friendly, and our youngest rebel is just a few months old.
+Most of our local events are family friendly, and our youngest rebel is just a few months old.
 Wherever possible, events are dry (alcohol and drugs free).
 If you’re unsure about a particular event, please get in touch.

 Will I get arrested?